Frequently Asked Questions

 02 What days and times do you practice?

-Practices for our summer outdoor season will begin around mid-May for those athletes whose school seasons have ended.
-Any athlete who is still competing with his or her school team from mid-May until the last day of May will not be permitted to join our training sessions until his or her school season is officially over.
-However, athletes are encouraged to register with us as soon as we open up our registration process so that they are literally ready to hit the ground running with us as soon as their school seasons are over.
+Practices for early registrants will begin on 10/26/20.
+Athletes who participate in fall school sports are encouraged to register with us as soon as we open up our registration process so that they are literally ready to hit the ground running with us as soon as their school seasons are over.
 To begin the registration process, click here.

 03 My school sport does not end before Spike Up Athletics' practices start.
 Can I still participate?